tejon-melero/exponantial-solidartity-donation-smart-contract/README.md

 `compile`
 `migrate --reset`

-# set the right initial values for the Escrow contract
+# set the right initial values for the ExpoSolidarityDonations contract
-in the file `migrations/2_deploy_contracts.js` change the payee addresses in this line
+in the file `migrations/2_deploy_contracts.js` change the payee addresses in this line to the 4 needed addresses:
+[addressOfSharedBookdAuthorsWallet, addressOfExponantialSolidityWallet, addressOfGranitoGranitoNgoWallet, addressOfNinosDeGuantaroNgoWallet]
 <br>
-`deployer.deploy(SimpleEscrow, '0x627306090abab3a6e1400e9345bc60c78a8bef57', '0xf17f52151ebef6c7334fad080c5704d77216b732');`
+`deployer.deploy(ExpoSolidarityDonations, '0x627306090abab3a6e1400e9345bc60c78a8bef57', '0xf17f52151ebef6c7334fad080c5704d77216b732');`
 <br>
-to two addresses from the truffle develop command that you ran before
+to 4 addresses from the truffle develop command that you ran before